 Two exams [Written Essay Exams and Closed Book] will be given throughout the course.
 Each exam will run for two hours.
-Please note that the exams will be given from [12:30 pm - 3:15 pm].
+Please note that the exams will be given from [12:30 pm - 2:30 pm].
 If you need additional time on an exam because of a university-recognized disability, I must be informed directly by the admission office.
 I will make whatever accommodations are recommended by them.
 The exams are not comprehensive and will cover only the materials indicated in the box below.
 Students are expected to take all exams at the scheduled time in the classroom.
 If a student is unable to take an exam at the scheduled time due to an emergency or extenuating circumstance, the student can take the exam during the instructor's office hours.
-Missing the final exam will result in a failing grade for the course, no matter how much points you have accumulated.